Clinical Laboratory Technology (Medical Laboratory Technician): AAS

 Program Description:

-This program prepares students for entry-level positions as clinical laboratory technicians.
-Through classroom and practical experience in hospital and clinical laboratories, students learn to perform qualitative, quantitative and analytic testing in microbiology, hematology, immunohematology, clinical chemistry, serology, immunology and urinalysis.
+The Associate in Applied Science in Clinical Laboratory Technology degree program prepares students for entry-level positions as clinical laboratory technicians.
+Through classroom and practical experience in hospital and clinical laboratories, students learn to perform qualitative, quantitative, and analytic testing in diagnostic areas such as microbiology, hematology, immunohematology, clinical chemistry, serology, immunology, and urinalysis.

-Persons interested in this program should have an interest in biology, chemistry and the health sciences and be able to follow precise and detailed instructions.
+Individuals interested in the Clinical Laboratory Technology program should have an interest in biology, chemistry, and the health sciences and be able to follow precise and detailed instructions.

-Graduates are eligible to take the American Society for Clinical Pathology (ASCP) Board of Certification Examination.
-Positions are available in hospitals, clinics, doctors’ offices, independent laboratories, and public health, research and industrial laboratories.
+Graduates are eligible to take the American Society for Clinical Pathology (ASCP) Board of Certification Examination or other examinations offered by accredited certifying agencies.
+Furthermore, job opportunities for graduates of this program are available in hospitals, clinics, doctors’ offices, independent laboratories, research and industrial laboratories, and public health institutions.

 Location.
 This program is offered in its entirety at Forest Park.